alexfernandez/loadtest/README.md

 ### Start Test Server

-To start the test server use the exported function startServer() with a set of options and an optional callback:
+To start the test server use the exported function `startServer()` with a set of options and an optional callback:

     var testserver = require('testserver');
     var server = testserver.startServer({ port: 8000 });

-This function returns an HTTP server which can be close()d when it is no longer useful.
+This function returns an HTTP server which can be `close()`d when it is no longer useful.

 The following options are available.

-#### port
+#### `port`

 Optional port to use for the server.

 Note: the default port is 7357, since port 80 requires special privileges.

-#### delay
+#### `delay`

 Wait the given number of milliseconds to answer each request.

 ### Complete Sample

-The file lib/sample.js shows a complete sample, which is also an integration test: it starts the server, send 1000 requests, waits for the callback and closes down the server.
+The file `lib/sample.js` shows a complete sample, which is also a full integration test: it starts the server, send 1000 requests, waits for the callback and closes down the server.

 ## License